-the general literature reports PD-L1 expression in approximately 30%-70% of CCs, clinical trials have demonstrated even higher positivity rates, particularly in advanced-stage disease [25].
+PD-L1 expression, assessed by IHC, is the most widely used biomarker to predict response to immunotherapy (86).
+While general literature reports PD-L1 expression in approximately 30-70% of cervical cancers, clinical trials have demonstrated even higher positivity rates, particularly at the advanced stage (25).
 It is also considered a potential surrogate marker for HPV infection.
-In the KEYNOTE-826 study, which evaluated pembrolizumab in recurrent or metastatic CC, PD-L1 expression was observed in 89% of tumors [41].
-Similarly, the KEYNOTE-A18 trial, which investigated treatment in LACC, reported PD-L1 expression in 95% of patients [87].
-PD-L1 expression is also a predictive biomarker of response to pembrolizumab in both first-line and later-line treatment of CC.
-In first-line treatment, subgroup analyses demonstrated improved PFS and OS in patients with PD-L1-positive tumors compared to those without expression [41].
-However, in LACC, adding pembrolizumab to CRT provided clinical benefit regardless of PD-L1 expression, suggesting that PD-L1 may not be an optimal biomarker for ICI response in CC [87].
+Indeed, in the KEYNOTE-826 study, which evaluated pembrolizumab in recurrent or metastatic cervical cancer, PD-L1 expression was observed in 89% of tumors (41).
+Similarly, the KEYNOTE-A18 trial investigating treatment in LACC reported PD-L1 expression in 95% of patients (87).
+PD-L1 expression is also a predictive biomarker of response to pembrolizumab in first-line and later-line treatment of CC.
+In first-line treatment, subgroup analyses demonstrated improved PFS and OS in patients with PD-L1-positive tumors compared to those without expression (41).
+However, in the LACC, adding pembrolizumab to chemoradiotherapy provided clinical benefit regardless of PD-L1 expression, suggesting that PD-L1 may not be an optimal biomarker for ICI in CC (87).

-The number of mutations found in the coding regions of the cancer genome is known as tumor mutational burden (TMB).
-It can serve as a predictive biomarker for how likely a cancer is to evoke an immune response, influencing its potential sensitivity to immunotherapy with ICIs.
-Higher TMB often correlates with a more robust response to certain ICIs [88, 89].
-The prognostic value of TMB has been demonstrated in CC [90], with patients showing significantly improved five-year survival compared to those with low TMB.
-In the KEYNOTE-158 study, which evaluated immunotherapy in advanced solid tumors, including CC, TMB was investigated as a potential biomarker of immunotherapy response [91].
-The study found that high TMB (>10 mutations per megabase) was present in 13% of all solid tumor patients analyzed.
+The number of mutations found in the coding parts of the cancer genome is known as the tumor mutational burden (TMB).
+It can serve as a predictive biomarker for how likely a cancer is to evoke an immune response, influencing its potential sensitivity to immunotherapy with ICI.
+Higher TMB often correlates with a more robust response to certain ICIs (88,89).
+The prognostic value of TMB has been demonstrated in CC (90).
+Patients with high TMB showed significantly improved 5-year survival compared to those with low TMB.
+In the KEYNOTE-158 study, which evaluated immunotherapy in advanced solid tumors, including CC, TMB was investigated as a possible immunotherapy response biomarker (91).
+The study found that high TMB (\geq 10 mutations per megabase) was present in 13% of all solid tumor patients analyzed.
 Small cell lung cancer (33%) and CC (16%) showed the highest prevalence of high TMB.
-Clinical implications of TMB have also been observed in another study on squamous CC [90], where the five-year survival rate was considerably higher for patients with high TMB than for those with low TMB.
-Interestingly, the threshold for high vs low TMB was based on the median TMB in the cohort [90].
+Clinical implications of TMB have also been shown in another study with squamous CC (92).
+The 5-year survival rate was considerably higher for patients with high TMB than for those with low TMB.
+Interestingly, the threshold for TMB (high vs. low) was based on the median TMB in the cohort (92).
 Among the clinical data, 69% of patients had T1 or T2 CC, while metastatic status was unknown for 59% of patients.
-In a retrospective study of 44 patients with FIGO IB-IVA squamous LACC treated with CRT or radiotherapy, high TMB combined with low CD8+ tumor-infiltrating lymphocyte (TIL) density was associated with poorer OS, PFS, and distant metastasis-free survival (P = 0.012, P = 0.27, and P = 0.047, respectively) [92].
-Treatment intensification may be beneficial for these patients, including chemoimmunoradiotherapy and consolidation immunotherapy, as outlined in the KEYNOTE-A18 protocol.
+In a retrospective study of 44 patients with FIGO IB-IVA squamous LACC treated with chemoradiotherapy or radiotherapy, high TMB combined with low CD8 TIL density was associated with poor OS, PFS, and distant metastasis-free survival (p = 0.012, p = 0.27, and p = 0.047, respectively) (93).
+Treatment intensification may be beneficial for these patients, including chemoimmunoradiotherapy and consolidation immunotherapy, as per the KEYNOTE A-18 protocol.